 Then let’s make the smallest change to the input, making the first “c” in “cat” a capital letter.
 With “Cat” as the input, SHA-256 produces the following output:

 The hash of “Cat” looks totally different from the hash of “cat”.
 By making the smallest change to the input, we’ve made the output change completely, and in an apparently random way.
 But, remember, with a hash function, while you can’t get from B to A, if you start at A you will get to B. And anyone, anywhere can verify this is the case.

-Why do we need to know this about cryptography, prime numbers and hash functions?
-Because cryptocurrencies make use of, and depend upon the ability of hash functions to “fingerprint” data in a non-reversible way.
+Cryptocurrencies make use of, and depend upon the ability of hash functions to “fingerprint” data in a non-reversible way.

 Cryptocurrencies perform a neat trick: by using hash functions to link together datasets of transactions in the relevant cryptocurrency (these datasets are called “blocks”), they build up a history of the currency that is both irrevocable and transparent.
 This history is called a blockchain.

 The latest block in the chain only includes details of the latest transactions in the currency.
 But it also includes an unforgeable link, via a hash, to the previous block, where we can then go to check the previous period’s transactions.
 And we can repeat this process over and over until we reach the first (or “genesis”) block of that particular currency.
 The full transaction history of bitcoin is therefore available for anyone to see, by means of downloading the relevant software.

 A distributed consensus mechanism

 To build a cryptocurrency we also need a consensus mechanism.

 Why?
 Bitcoin is a distributed currency: its transactions are recorded on all the nodes in the network—around 12,000 at the latest count.
 But what stops the nodes from disagreeing with each other on which transactions have taken place?